dmolin/flightSimPanels/README.markdown

 `npm install`

+- Install the command line version of Grunt
+This is a dependency and the best is for you to do that.
+Please, ensure a fairly recent version of the command line interface is installed (version > 0.1.10).
+Run the following command:

+'npm install -g grunt-cli'

-This will globally install "grunt-cli" (the command line version of Grunt) and create the node_modules folder.
+This will globally install "grunt-cli" (the command line version of Grunt); If you want to keep it local to this project, then remove the "-g" but keep in mind that the 'grunt' executable then won't be in your path; you'll find it under ./node-modules/.bin/

 You're ready to go!
 Just run

 `grunt` (or `grunt dev`)